MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 > The effect can not be applied directly to the *GameScene*, so you need to loop through all the child nodes in the scene and apply them individually.
 Thankfully it is straight forward to do so.

-Run the game...
+Run the game.
 When the bunny dies the screen should give a short shake.

 > [info]
 > I encourage you to make this effect as crazy as you like, experimentation is the best way to learn what works.
 Often it's the happy little accidents lead you onto something awesome.